ZupIT/horusec/ROADMAP.md

-# Roadmap Público Horusec
+# Horusec Public Roadmap

-Nosso planejamento focado no produto do Open Source, leva em consideração uma visão de doze meses, apresentando os próximos passos que temos pensado e contribuído para a evolução do Horusec.
-Deixamos claro que prezamos qualidade durante o nosso processo, por isso, aqui será o principal local em relação as últimas atualizações, onde vamos atualizar e ajustar de acordo com a realidade do time e prioridades para manter a qualidade.
-Nessa página, você ficará por dentro das evoluções dessas áreas: **Engenharia, produtos, comunicação**, além disso, temos um espaço para novas visões, então **descubra conosco**.
+Our planning focused on the Open Source product and considered a twelve-month vision, presenting the next steps that we have thought about and contributed to the evolution of Horusec.
+We value quality and transparency during our process, and this will be the primary place to follow Horusec roadmap latest updates.
+We will keep you informed and adjust our roadmap according to the team's capacity and priorities to maintain quality.
+On this page, you will follow and be part of Horusec's growth in these areas: **Engineering and product management**.
+Besides, we have a space for new ideas, **so find out with us**.

-## Engenharia de software open source
+## Open source software engineering

-### Análise Semântica
+### Semantic Analysis

-- Estudo sobre tree-sitter
+- Study on tree-sitter
-- Aplicação de uma regras em Javascript
+- Applying rules in Javascript
-- Aplicação de uma regras em Java
+- Applying rules in Java

 ### Playground

-- Widget para utilizar horusec em qualquer página web
+- Widget to use Horusec on any web page
-- Criar motor de análise para playground importando códigos do horusec dentro da página usando web assembly
+- Create playground analysis engine importing Horusec codes into the page using web assembly

-### Plugin para IDE JetBrains
+### Plugin for JetBrains IDE

-- Estudo sobre viabilidade para plugin de IDE Jetbrains
+- Feasibility study to produce  a JetBrains IDE plugin
-- Implementação do plugin de IDE Jetbrains
+- Implementation of the plugin

-### Gestão de Vulnerabilidades
+### Vulnerability Management

-- Criar base para relatórios de segurança
+- Create a basis for security reports
-- Realizar gestão vulnerabilidades com relatórios mais completos de segurança sobre análises realizadas em projetos
+- Carry out vulnerability management with more complete security reports on analyzes performed on projects

-### Descubra conosco
+### Discover with us

-- Introduzir o Horusec em lojas, como Ubuntu Store, apt-get, aur, Windows store, chocollatey
+- Introduce Horusec in app stores such as Ubuntu Store, apt-get, aur, Windows Store, and chocollatey
-- Correções automáticas de falhas de segurança comuns
+- Automatic fixes for common security flaws
-- Criar uma interface para usar o horusec no windows
+- Create an interface to use Horusec on Microsoft Windows

-## Produtos open source
+## Open source product management

-### Experiência
+### Experience

-- Identificação das personas que utilizam o produto
+- Identify the personas using the product
-- Verificação de uma identidade visual para o produto mantendo sinergia com os outros
+- Verify  the product’s visual identity while maintaining synergy with others
-- Site novo mantendo identidade visual externa de acordo com o produto
+- Sit and new maintaining external visual identity according to the product

-### Documentação
+### Documentation

-- Avaliar todas documentações presentes na wiki em ciclos de 6 em 6 meses
+- Evaluate all documentation present on the wiki in cycles of 6 months
-- Acompanhamento das atividades junto com os cargos de lideranças do Horusec
+- Monitoring the  activities alongside Horusec’s leadership
-- Identificação de melhorias em base de documentos de maturidade para garantir uma evolução mantendo qualidade
+- Identification of improvements in the product maturity document to ensure an evolution while maintaining quality

 ### Feedbacks

-- Processo de ouvir em nossos canais site e produtos para colher feedbacks de melhorias
+- Process of listening in our channels, website, and products to gather feedback on improvements
-- Análise e direcionamento para correções em base dos feedbacks
+- Analysis and direction for corrections based on feedbacks
-- Mensurar efetividade através de tagueamento as jornadas nos canais do Horusec
+- Measuring  the journeys effectiveness through tagging in Horusec channels

-## Descubra conosco
+## Discover with us

-Dedicamos essa parte para pensarmos em inovações e visões para criarmos novidades fora da caixa!
-Acompanhe essas novas ideias, inclusive, nos diga se faz sentido e se fizer, faça parte dessa descoberta!
+We dedicate this part to get your vision and innovative ideas to create better Horusec features and to improve your developer experience.
+Let us know if these new ideas make sense and be part of this discovery!